Nilandhoo (Faafu Atoll): Education

 Education from primary level up to grade 12 are available at the education center.
-Preschool education is available at "Quran aai Behey Marukau - ޤުރުޢާނާއި ބެހޭ މަރުކަޒް" since its opening in 2006.
+Preschool education is available at "Quran aai Behey Marukau" since its opening in 2006.
 The Faaf Atoll Education Center (F.A.E.C) was opened in February 1986 by the Minister of Education, Mohamed Zahir Hussain.
 The center provided secondary education since 1996, and the first group of seven students to complete secondary education in the school took the GCE O-Level Exam in 1998.
 The school has four buildings and includes a computer lab, a science lab and a library.